 Fairs and events

 As a University of Minnesota student you have access to numerous career fairs where dozens of employers attend who are interested in meeting students like you!
 Career fairs are great networking opportunities.
 The University of Minnesota also has hundreds of student organizations that may host career events and networking opportunities, be sure to find student organizations associated with your major and career goals and engage with their email lists, or social media to be informed of such opportunities.
-Your college career centers also host alumni panels and networking events throughout the year, you will find these events posted on GoldPASS powered by Handshake.
+Your college career centers also host alumni panels and networking events throughout the year, you will find these events posted on Handshake.

 When beginning the process of networking, it is a great idea to reach out to University of Minnesota alumni.
 Having the shared experience of attending the University of Minnesota is a great form of common ground to start a conversation.

 |Maroon and Gold Network||Free, online platform connecting current students and alumni.|

 |UMN Alumni Association||Alumni networks by school, affinity, and location.|

 LinkedIn is a largely free social networking website solely for professional purposes.
 It is a great resource for expanding your professional network, learning more about companies, and potentially also for searching for career opportunities.

 Networking isn't one way, and it's not all about connecting with established professionals.
 Invest in your peers, get actively involved in student or service organizations, and remember that you also have good advice to give!
 You may be surprised how this can come back to benefit you later in your career.

 A mentor is someone in your career field who can act as your cheerleader or guide.
 They provide insight, advice, and feedback based on their experiences in the field.
 The University of Minnesota has some of the best formalized mentor programs in the country.

 - Providing purposeful career-related connections and advice for students, alumni, and the University of Minnesota community.
 Brought to you by the University of Minnesota Alumni Association.